 Base Wine in Glögg

-Sjöblom glögg uses a base wine from California, a wonderful vintage 2016 Syrah.
+Sjöblom glögg uses a wonderful vintage base wine from California.
 This is not some "left-over" wine usually used in bulk glögg production, but a more expensive variety, which ensures a high-quality end product.

 Finding a good base wine is time consuming.
 Good body and depth are necessary, as well as a good balance between alcohol, sugar and pH.